maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

 convenient dissemination of scholarly work.
 They can be downloaded for non-commercial research and education purposes only.
 Copyrights of the papers usually belong to the publishers of the journals or proceedings and must be adhered to by anyone using these materials.
-For other materials, feel free to use it at your convenience for useful purposes! <br>
+For other materials, feel free to use it at your convenience for good deeds :)! <br>
 <br>
 <hr>
 <center>